Skoda Fabia Estate (2015-2021) Review

 Skoda Fabia Estate (2015-2021) Review: exterior front three quarter photo of the Skoda Fabia Estate

-On top of this, the Skoda Fabia Estate does practicality like no other in its, admittedly niche, sector of small hatch-based estates.
-Lift up the tailgate and you’re presented with a huge boot of 530-litres with the rear seats still upright and in use.
-That’s getting on for executive estate dimensions.
-Tumble them down and the Skoda Fabia has 1395-litres to play with.
+The Skoda Fabia Estate did practicality like no other in its, admittedly niche, sector of small hatch-based estates.
+Lifting the tailgate revealed a huge 530-litre boot with the rear seats still upright and in use.
+That was getting on for executive estate dimensions.
+Tumble them down, and the Skoda Fabia had 1395 litres.

-As well as all this space, Skoda makes it easy to use thanks to a low loading sill height and boot sides that are free from interruptions that might snag a bigger bit of cargo as it’s slid into or out of the car.
-The optional variable height floor is well worth it if you can find a car with it, as it means the base of the luggage bay is all at one level, again making it less hassle to fit in bulkier items with the rear seats tipped forward.
+Skoda also made it easy to use, thanks to a low loading sill height and boot sides free from interruptions that might snag bigger cargo as it’s slid into or out of the car.
+The optional variable-height floor is worth it if you can find a car one, as it means the base of the luggage bay is all at one level, again making it less of a hassle to fit in bulkier items with the rear seats tipped forward.

-Throughout the rest of the Skoda Fabia Estate, there are all the little touches that make the Skoda such an appealing prospect for anyone who has to live with a car day in, day out.
-Details such as the large bottle holders in the door pockets and centre console, and even the ice scraper hidden in the fuel filler flap that’s a trademark of the company.
-It all adds up to a car that fits into your life without asking anything in return
+Throughout the rest of the Skoda Fabia Estate, little touches made it an appealing prospect for anyone who had to live with a car day in, day out.
+Details such as the large bottle holders in the door pockets and centre console, and even the ice scraper hidden in the fuel filler flap - a trademark of the company.
+It all added up to a car that fitted into your life without asking anything in return

-Whichever engine takes your fancy, the Skoda Fabia Estate is very comfortable and glosses it's way over bump-battered roads with calm efficiency.
-Granted, you won’t feel entertained at the steering wheel of a Skoda Fabia in the way you would with a Ford Fiesta, but the Skoda has chosen comfort and quiet over an overtly sportier feel.
+Whichever engine takes your fancy, the Skoda Fabia Estate is very comfortable and glosses over bump-battered roads.
+Granted, you won’t feel entertained at the steering wheel of a Skoda Fabia like you would with a Ford Fiesta.
 Still, it deals with twists, turns, motorways and towns with the same relaxed air of competence.

 Such an unpretentious approach doesn’t mean you have to wear a hair shirt when driving the Skoda Fabia Estate.
-Base versions are quite Spartan in the amount of equipment they come with, but it’s easy to choose a higher grade version and enjoy all of the luxuries you could want in a small estate while also lugging large amounts of cargo.
+Base versions were Spartan regarding equipment, but it’s easy to choose a higher-grade version and enjoy all the luxuries you could want in a small estate while also lugging large amounts of cargo.

 Looking for a used car for sale?
 We've got 100s of Skoda Approved Used Cars for Sale for you to choose from, including a wide range of Skoda Fabia Estate cars for sale.
 If you're looking for the hatchback version, you need our Skoda Fabia review.